EngFlavioMartins/pyFoamPP/README.md

 ## Project Overview

-In this project, we extend the [fluidFoam](https://fluidfoam.readthedocs.io/en/latest/) project to account for non-structured [OpenFOAM](https://www.openfoam.com/) mesh files.
-Here, we adopt a fast Radial basis function (RBF) interpolation algorithm that converts non-structured OpenFOAM grid files into structured, 3-dimensional grids of homogeneous gridding spacing.
+This project builds on the [fluidFoam](https://fluidfoam.readthedocs.io/en/latest/) framework to handle non-structured [OpenFOAM](https://www.openfoam.com/) mesh files.
+It employs a fast Radial Basis Function (RBF) interpolation algorithm to convert these non-structured grids into structured, 3-dimensional grids with uniform spacing.

-The 3-dimensional grids are stored in user-friendly 3-dimensional Numpy arrays and are automatically backed up into compressed files for future use.
+These 3D grids are stored in user-friendly Numpy arrays and are automatically backed up into compressed files for future use.

 <p align="center">